Asking the right questions before and during your trek can help save you time, money, and your life.

 - A couple from Singapore had to turn back when the husband got sick before reaching Gorak Shep on the EBC trek because they tried to do the whole trek in 9 days.
 Now multiply this true story by at least 3 for every EBC trek I’ve done and have met people having to turn back.

-- A Singaporean couple could have done the Annapurna Base Camp trek and had a great time with 8 days or Mardi Himal trek with 6 days.
+- This couple could have done the Annapurna Base Camp trek and had a great time with 8 days or Mardi Himal trek with 6 days.
 Instead they rushed EBC like so many and ended up seeing little and getting dangerously sick.

-- A couple from Texas, USA rushed up the Everest Trek before the wife got altitude sickness.
+- A couple from Texas, USA, rushed up the Everest Trek when the wife got altitude sickness.
 Believe it or not the husband even considered going on without her.
 They didn’t have a guide either.
 The trekking lodge owner and my guide had to persuade them to return.
 She lived.
 I’m not sure about the marriage.

 Hindsight is great.
 But foresight can help you have a better trek.